 Earlier this month I had the opportunity again to visit with Uncle John Gilchrist and his lovely wife Aunty Rosemary.
 He told me about the re-release of a booklet he wrote years back for Muslim evangelism.
-The Booklet, ‘Our approach to Muslims’ entails various topics, and speaks solely about the Christian treatment of Muslims.
+The Booklet, ‘Our approach to Muslims’ entails various topics and speaks solely about the Christian treatment of Muslims.
 The following quote is given in the booklet and I call it the Gilchrist wager.
 He writes:

-“The issue between Christians and Muslims has to be carefully defined – to the Muslims our challenge is: ‘Do you know God personally (the Father); have you been forgiven of all your sins (through the Son who died for us); and do you enjoy true fellowship with Him with all your heart, should and mind (through the Holy Spirit who is given to all who truly believe in the Son)?’”
+“The issue between Christians and Muslims has to be carefully defined – to the Muslims our challenge is: ‘Do you know God personally (the Father); have you been forgiven of all your sins (through the Son who died for us); and do you enjoy true fellowship with Him with all your heart, soul and mind (through the Holy Spirit who is given to all who truly believe in the Son)?’”

 He also repeated these points often as we were drinking our hot tea, and I thought this is essential in the discussion between Christians and Muslims.
-I have endeavored to break down his statement and relay it in a quick summary showing the essential differences between our two respective faiths.
+I have endeavoured to break down his statement and relay it in a quick summary showing the essential differences between our two respective faiths.

 - ‘Do you know God personally (the Father)’